 Rodriguez is a Spanish patronymic and a common surname in Spain, Latin America and the Philippines.

 - The cell phone used to lure Lindsay to her murder was registered under the name “Paulo Rodriguez.”
 The conspirators/ killers MAY have chosen that surname because it is a common surname in the Philippines (where the Delalcazar family immigrated from) and MEXICO where one of the drug traffickers was from (Leopoldo Beltran).

 - It was reported on Dateline that Lindsay said the female caller sounded “kind of Spanish“(Dateline may have it wrong).
 The SP had this to say in 2010: “After exhaustively investigating this crime for the past two years, this is what we know.
 We know that a woman with an ACCENT made contact with Lindsay using this crime phone. (they never made mention of a male ever calling Lindsay).
 This is the woman who is believed to be involved in Lindsay’s murder.”
 The police did not say “it was a fake or Spanish accent”

 - Apparently, Lindsay did not know the name of the suspect couple and it was reported she stored their phone number in her contact list under the name “The Mexican’s”.
-What made Lindsay choose the name “The Mexican’s?”
+(This was not confirmed by police)

 - “One of the persons charged in Calgary drug bust was a foreign national.
 Leopoldo Fernando Rojo Beltran was a Mexican citizen with ties to a Mexican drug cartel.”

 - “Cave said investigators believe the operation disrupted in Calgary has links to a distribution network spread through the “United States, beyond that to Mexico and South America.”